 Bars and pubs around London Bridge offering something special include The Upper Deck Bar at HMS Belfast for its alfresco vibe; The Rake for its huge collection of world beers; Aqua Shard for its outstanding views; and The George Inn for its possible historical links with Shakespeare.

 London Bridge is a great base for exploring the capital.
-You can book hotel rooms close to London Bridge Station at the Hilton London Tower Bridge, London Bridge Hotel, and Ibis Styles London Southwark Rose.
-The five-star luxury hotel, Shangri-La at The Shard does not open until 6 May 2014 but it is possible to book rooms in advance right now.
+You can book hotel rooms close to London Bridge Station at the Hilton London Tower Bridge, London Bridge Hotel, Ibis Styles London Southwark Rose and the five-star luxury hotel Shangri-La at The Shard.